OlympusDAO-Education/Documentation/using-the-website/bonds.md

 **Vesting Term** measures the period a bond takes to fully redeem.
 This number is in Ethereum blocks.
 33110 blocks is approximately 5 days or 15 epochs.

 **Discount** is the difference between the bond price and the market price.
-In the photo above, bonding would give you a 10.63% discount versus buying the same amount of OHM from the market.
+In the screenshot above, bonding would give you a 10.63% discount versus buying the same amount of OHM from the market.

 ![](../.gitbook/assets/using-the-website/bonds/modal_redeem.png)